Maison Ikkoku: Live-action

 A live-action TV special premiered on TV Asahi on May 12, 2007.
 It stars Taiki Nakabayashi as Yusaku and Misaki Ito as Kyoko.
-A finale to the show was aired on July 26, 2008, under the title Maison Ikkoku Kanketsuhen and features Akina Minami as Kozue Nanao and Ikki Sawamura as Shun Mitaka.
+A finale to the show was aired on July 26, 2008, under the title Maison Ikkoku Kanketsuhen and featuring Akina Minami as Kozue Nanao and Ikki Sawamura as Shun Mitaka.

 Music

 Beginning in 1986, various collections of theme songs, incidental music, character albums, and music calendars were released on LP, cassette, CD, and VHS.
 Most of the albums were released through Kitty Records.
 A Maison Ikkoku Sound Theater series of 48 discs released the full soundtracks of all 96 episodes as audio dramas.
 An addition Sound Theater release contained audio from the Side Story: Ikkoku Island Flirtation Story and Prelude, When the Cherry Blossoms Return in the Spring OVAs.

 Two box sets, Maison Ikkoku CD Single Memorial File and Maison Ikkoku Complete Music Box, collected all of the theme songs and incidental music from the animated series.